dvudd/CI_PP2/README.md

 	- Similar to the Attack Roll, Healing is determinated by a roll of a d20.
 	- The result is then added to the players Health Points (HP).
 ### Start Screen
+![Start Screen](readme-images/start-screen.webp)
 The game starts with a short description on how the game works.\
-![Start Screen](readme-images/start-screen.webp)
 ### Player Card
+![Player Card](readme-images/player-card.webp)
 This is the player character, besides a visual representation of the player, this is where the player's health and armor are shown.\
-![Player Card](readme-images/player-card.webp)
 ### Monster Cards
+![Monster cards](readme-images/monsters.webp)
 There are 8 different monster encounters, all with different strengths and weaknesses.\
-![Monster cards](readme-images/monsters.webp)
 ### Ability Buttons
+![Ability Buttons](readme-images/player-buttons.webp)
 During the player's turn they have two options, either attack the monster or drink a healing potion to regain some health points.\
-![Ability Buttons](readme-images/player-buttons.webp)
 ### Rolling the dice
+![Hit](readme-images/hit.webp)
 The effect of any action is decided by the roll of a dice.
 Will the attack hit?
 How much damage will it do?\
-![Hit](readme-images/hit.webp)
+### Sound Effects

+All effects have an unique sound effect in a old-school RPG theme.
+In the top left corner of the screen there is a Toggle-switch to mute/unmute the sound.
 ### Game Over
+![Game Over](readme-images/game-over.webp)\
 When the player's health reaches 0, the game is over.
 Here the collected points are shown and the current high score.
 The user also has the option to restart the game.\
-![Game Over](readme-images/game-over.webp)\
 [Back to top](#contents)
 ## Future Features
 While the game is fully functional, there are many ways to improve the experience